unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 encrypted data to the server prior to receiving a server configuration.
 This introduces a minimum of one round trip of latency to TLS connections.

-TLS 1.3 [I-D.ietf-tls-tls13] describes a Zero-RTT mode of operation that allows a client to send replayable data to a server.
+TLS 1.3 [I-D.ietf-tls-tls13] describes a zero round trip mode of operation that allows a client to send replayable data to a server.
 A server configuration is provided to clients in the handshake.
 That configuration is used by the client to encrypt the first flight of messages it sends in subsequent connections.
 While this first flight of messages can be replayed by an attacker, it has both